qixuxiang/pcl_segmentation_test/src/robot/dlib/dtransmit/README.md

 How?
 ===

-Manually serialize and deserialize ros msg, and send by udp socket.
+Manually serialize and deserialize ros msg, and sendRos by udp socket.